iot-for-all/iot-central-transform-with-iot-edge/README.md

 ~/certs/certs/azure-iot-test-only.root.ca.cert.pem - The root CA certificate used to make all the other demo certificates for testing an IoT Edge scenario.
 ~/certs/certs/iot-edge-device-mycacert-full-chain.cert.pem - A device CA certificate that's referenced from the config.yaml file.
 In a gateway scenario, this CA certificate is how the IoT Edge device verifies its identity to downstream devices.
 ~/certs/private/iot-edge-device-mycacert.key.pem - The private key associated with the device CA certificate.
-3.Open the config.yaml file in a text editor.
+3. Open the config.yaml file in a text editor.
 For example:
 ```
 sudo nano /etc/iotedge/config.yaml
 ```
-4.Locate the Certificate settings settings.
+4. Locate the Certificate settings settings.
 Uncomment and modify the certificate settings as follows:
 ```
 certificates:
   device_ca_cert: "file:///home/AzureUser/certs/certs/iot-edge-device-ca-mycacert-full-chain.cert.pem"